abridged/collabland-dev/tutorials/token-gating-tutorial.md

 ### Define Token Gating Rules

-Token gating rules (TGR) are schemas that describe the required tokens.
+Token Gating Rules (TGRs) are schemas that describe the required tokens.
 TGRs usually include token information such as `chain id`, `contract address`, `token types`, `metadata`, etc. The following is an example TGR that requires at least one NFT of contract address `0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d` on mainnet.

 ```json
 "rules": [